VonHeikemen/devlog/content/tools/simple-neovim-config.md

 ## Honorable mention

 [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) is a plugin that has been around since 2020.
 A lot of people will say it's essential to your Neovim experience, and I do agree to some extend.
 It is incredibly useful... as a dependency for other plugins.
 It allows Neovim to gather more information about source code of the current file, and plugin authors can do really cool things with that.
-For "regular users" like you and me there are [some modules](https://github.com/nvim-treesitter/nvim-treesitter?tab=readme-ov-file#available-modules) we can enable.
-One of them can be used to enhance the syntax highlight of many programming languages.
-That I think **the** feature `nvim-treesitter` is known for.
+Treesitter became known in the community because it could be used to enhance the syntax highlight of many programming languages.

 There are things you need to be aware of: